MicrosoftDocs/power-pages-docs/power-pages-docs/configure/omnichannel.md

 1. Select the **System** tab, then choose **Escalate**.
 1. Select  the **+** icon below the Message tile.
 1. Hover over **Topic management** and select **Transfer conversation**.
 1. Type the message you'd like displayed to the end user while transferring the call in the **Message to agent** text entry field.

-    Ex : Call transferred from chatbot to human agent
+For example, `Call transferred from chatbot to human agent.`

 1. Select **Save**.
 1. In the left-hand menu, choose **Settings**, then select **Customer engagement hub**.